Custom Silicone Connectors: The Ultimate Guide

 Custom silicone wrapped hoses provide enhanced pressure resistance.
 Before the hose is cured, nylon fabric strips are wrapped around the outer diameter.
 Then, during curing, pressure is applied and the material is consolidated.
 Unlike smooth hoses, the textile weave and distinctive ridges in a wrapped hose remain after curing.
 Both types of hoses can provide good abrasion resistance but wrapped hoses may support larger diameters and shorter production runs.

-Other Custom Silicone Connectors
+Other Custom Hose Connectors

-Specifications for Customer Silicone Connectors
+Specifications for Custom Hose Connectors

 - bend radius